AztecProtocol/engineering-designs/in-progress/9101-blob-integration/design.md

 <!-- Briefly describe the problem the work solves, and for whom.
 Include any relevant background information and the goals (and non-goals) of this implementation. -->

-Transition the node to use blobs, fully remove our dependence on calldata when syncing transaction effects from the chain.
+Transition the node to use blobs, fully remove our dependence on calldata when syncing transaction effects from L1.

 There are a number of infrastructure related changes that are required to "complete" the blob integration.
 The primary concerns are:
-- Nodes must request blobs from the "consensus layer" rather than from l1 (anvil is no longer suitable for syncing)
+- Nodes must request blobs from the "consensus layer" (CL) rather than from l1 (anvil is no longer suitable for syncing)
-- Blobs are stored on the consensus layer for a ~3 week period, so a robust service must exist to serve blobs information post expiration
+- Blobs are stored on the consensus layer for a ~3 week period, so a robust service must exist to serve blobs information post CL expiration.
 - A way for nodes to request block information for their initial sync ( with an alternative solution that they can request this information OUT of protocol, and check the blob hashes against long lived hashes that are published to l1 calldata. )
 - Testing infrastructure must be updated to support the new blob service
     - End to end protocol integration tests
     - More advanced configurations tested in the cluster setting
-        - Potential exploration of the "kurtosis" tooling

 ### Goals
 We want to remove the `body` field from the `propose` function inputs, leaving only the `blobInput` field.